Reliant Energy

 - Partner discounts: 5-15% at select retailers

-- Seasonal promos: Extra points for signing up friends
+- Seasonal promos: Extra points for referrals

 Deposit Requirements